'A remarkable week': Academy gives kids a taste of law enforcement

 One of the courses was a pursuit driving course, where the instructors took cadets for a simulated high-speed chase.

 McCarthy lost his 14-year-old daughter, Mariah, in 2008 when she was walking home with some friends.
 They were hit by a drunken driver who fled the scene.
-Since then, it has been McCarthy’s mission to spread awareness through talks, scholarships, and challenging people to take Mariah’s Challenge by not drinking till they are of legal age and never drinking and drive.
+Since then, it has been McCarthy’s mission to spread awareness through talks, scholarships, and challenging people to take Mariah’s Challenge by not drinking until they are of legal age and never drinking and driving.

 Thursday looked a bit different this year for JPLA.
 In the past, the cadets did crime scene investigation.
 This year, they underwent active shooter training and learned about internet safety.